 Agile project management comes with several benefits for the company using it.
-Understanding agile methodology and aligning this with company values and vision is essential if the company hopes to leverage agile for growth.
+Understanding agile methodology and aligning it with company values and vision is essential to leverage agile for growth.

 Agile’s key plank is the facilitation of stakeholder and team engagement during a project.
-This creates transparency and encourages mutual collaboration for efficient project management.
+That creates transparency and encourages mutual collaboration for efficient project management.

-Clearing impediments is the master’s responsibility to ensure the team concentrates on the assigned stories for the sprint milestone.
+Clearing impediments is the master’s responsibility to ensure the team concentrates on the sprint milestone’s assigned stories.

 Masters must lead in action while demonstrating fidelity to best agile practices in their project management.
-Conceptualize all project work in a transparent manner that involves the product owner and your team in candid conversations on the expected stories.
+Conceptualize all project work transparently, involving the product owner and your team in candid conversations on the expected stories.

-To steer the project successfully, review to inject improvement or to change tact when one course fails to breakthrough.
+Review to inject improvement or change tact when one course fails to break to steer the project successfully.

-After setting sprint goals, avoid falling in a whirlpool of development stagnation lacking in traction towards the finish line.
+After setting sprint goals, avoid falling into a whirlpool of development stagnation lacking traction towards the finish line.
 To achieve this, always ask your team to provide deliverables in phases as you sprint to the finish line to anchor your progress.

-Working with milestones and set budgets allows you to work smart and dynamic, always responding to changing circumstances and rearranging priorities while still delivering finished story points.
+Working with milestones and budgets allows you to work innovative and dynamic, always responding to changing circumstances and rearranging priorities while still delivering finished story points.

 Development velocity is vital to your project and defines its validation.
 Speed as a key performance indicator is the number of story points completed successfully and accepted per week or iteration.